M-Ahtisham/StarX/README.md

 [Link to Wiki](https://mygit.th-deg.de/mb04502/StarX/-/wikis/home)

 # Project Description
-StarX is a data-driven application designed to analyze and provide insights into car prices in India.
-By leveraging a comprehensive dataset of vehicles, the project aims to help users explore trends, evaluate factors affecting car pricing, and receive personalized pricing recommendations.
+StarX is a data-driven application designed to analyze and provide clear insights into car prices in India.
+Using a detailed dataset covering a wide range of vehicles, it helps users understand pricing trends, identify key factors that influence car prices, and make informed decisions.
+The application also offers personalized pricing recommendations, ensuring users have the right information to evaluate and compare options effectively.

-# Project Installation and running
+# Project Installation and Running

+Follow these steps to set up and run the StarX application.
+Make sure to have the correct versions of Python and Streamlit installed.

 1. Clone the repository:
    `git clone https://mygit.th-deg.de/mb04502/StarX`